HSL-class fleet support ship

-The HSL-class fleet support vessels are a series of five fleet tanker planned to be built by Hindustan Shipyard (HSL), Visakhapatnam and Larsen & Toubro at Kattupalli Shipyard for the Indian Navy.
+The HSL-class fleet support vessels are a series of five fleet tanker being built by Hindustan Shipyard (HSL), Visakhapatnam and Larsen & Toubro at Kattupalli Shipyard for the Indian Navy.
 The deal was signed on 25 August 2023 with an expected project completion timeline of 8 years.
 These ships will be an indigenous design by the Hindustan Shipyard's in-house design team.
 The primary role of the vessels would be to replenish ships of the Indian Navy with fuel, food and various other supplies.
-With a length of 230 m and displacement of 45000 tonne, these will be the heaviest and the second largest vessels to be in operation in the Indian Navy fleets before 2030.
+With a length of 230 m and displacement of 45000 tonne, these will be the heaviest and the second largest class of vessels to enter service with the Indian Navy before 2030.

 History

 The fleet support ship project was given a go ahead to augment the existing fleet in 2014.
 Initially, HSL planned to have a design consultancy with Hyundai Heavy Industries.
 However, the deal fell off due to latter's insistence of manufacturing the first ship in Korea and disagreement in procurement of major components.

 TAIS, Turkey emerged as lowest bidder for the project after the negotiations fell between HSL and Hyundai Heavy Industries.
 TAIS defeated other shipbuilding behemoths from Germany, Russia, Spain.
 However, the deal got stuck due to Turkey's stance on Jammu and Kashmir.
 Later, Hindustan Shipyard and Indian Navy signed the contract with TAIS, Turkey.
 The design consultancy will be provided by Anadolu Shipyard with transfer of technology required for the manufacturing of the ship.

 However, after signing the deal on 25 August 2023, it was revealed that the Turkish shipyard was dropped from the deal and now the design and development will be the sole responsibility of Hindustan Shipyard.
-However HSL is taking the assistance of a Kochi-based firm for design consultancy.
+Kochi based Smart Engineering & Design Solutions Pvt Ltd have also been contracted to aid in the ship design work.

 On 3 December 2024, Hindustan Shipyard signed a deal with Kongsberg Maritime under which the latter will supply their electric Replenishment-At-Sea (RAS) equipment for the Fleet Support Ships under construction.
 This technology is reportedly "faster, safer, and more reliable" for supply operations at sea.
 The system can transfer over 2 tonnes of solid loads as well as liquids like fuel and drinking water.

 On 15 April 2025, Hindustan Shipyard signed another contract with MAN Energy Solutions (rebranded to Everllance in June 2025) for the supply of five main propulsion system for the ships.
 The shaft generators, a part of the propulsion system, would be manufactured in India.
 As per the contract MAN would also supervise the installation and commissioning of all equipment on the ships through its Indian subsidiary.
 Each propulsion system includes two 20V32/44CR engines.